Quickstart

 This is where Ignition - Axle’s consumer facing consent widget - comes into play.
 This guide will walk you through setting up Ignition, obtaining access tokens, and making API requests against the Axle API.

-How it works Axle provides a consistent, single point integration to connect your users’ insurance accounts to your application.
+Axle provides a consistent, single point integration to connect your users’ insurance accounts to your application.
 To do so, Axle closely follows the OAuth 2.0 Authorization Code flow which begins when your user wants to link their insurance account to your application.

-Step 1: Create an Ignition token
+Step 1: Generate an Ignition token

 curl --request POST \